| Aloe affinis - Aloe - Perennial

 - Aloe - Perennial Succulent - Keep dry in winter and place in a well-drained

 location in sun.
-Will recover from underground stems after severe
+Will recover from underground stems after severe freezes

 Aloe branddraaiensis - Aloe